Emotional Eating: Why It Happens and How to Manage It

 “Evenings are lonely and I know I unwind from a tiring day with food”

-These are common examples of some of the things my team of Calgary nutritionists hear with the clients we serve.
-In fact, as a Registered Dietitian for close to 20 years I would rank emotional eating as one of the top nutrition and psychology challenges facing those struggling with their weight and health.
+These are common examples of some of the things our team of Registered Dietitians hear with the clients we serve.
+In fact, our team would rank emotional eating as one of the top challenges facing those struggling with their health and achievement of their personal best weight.
 If you find yourself eating when you are not really hungry or in response to stress or other uncomfortable feelings, you are certainly not alone.

 Food and eating patterns change based on a wide range of factors such as: